dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 When CORS is enabled with the appropriate policy, ASP.NET Core generally automatically responds to CORS preflight requests.
 In some cases, code may not be generated to respond to preflight requests, for example, using [CORS with endpoint routing](ecors).

-The following code uses the [[HttpOptions]](xref:Microsoft.AspNetCore.Mvc.HttpOptionsAttribute) attribute to create routes to OPTIONS requests:
+The following code uses the [[HttpOptions]](xref:Microsoft.AspNetCore.Mvc.HttpOptionsAttribute) attribute to create endpoints for OPTIONS requests:

 [!code-csharp[](cors/3.1sample/Cors/WebAPI/Controllers/TodoItems2Controller.cs?name=snippet&highlight=5-17)]